cwells/adhd/README.md

 # A working example

-A working Django app is included in the `projects/` directory.
-It requires no setup, just run `adhd example django/up`.
+A working Django project is included in the [`projects/`](https://github.com/cwells/adhd/tree/main/projects) directory.
+It requires no setup, just run:

+    adhd example django/up

+This will run `django-admin startproject` (Django docs [here](https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-a-project)) to create the default Django installation and open the front and admin pages in your browser.

 # Configuration